-Free Speech For People has gained considerable momentum since our launch over five years ago, after the 2010 Citizens United ruling.
-An overview of our litigation work in action is listed below.
+Free Speech For People has gained considerable momentum since our launch after the 2010 Citizens United ruling.
+An overview of some of our litigation work in action is listed below.

 Defending campaign finance laws